MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **black_list_reason** - Tells us if there is a reason why we should disregard this data.
 Some examples include launching due to a remote notification and launching due to a background fetch.

-- **step0_main** - Tells us the amount of time it has taken for Outlook to get to the “main” step, which is a step defined by Apple.
+- **step0_main** - Tells us the amount of time it has taken for Outlook to get to the "main" step, which is a step defined by Apple.

-- **step1_appWillFinishLaunching** - Tells us the amount of time it has taken for Outlook to go from the “main” step to the “appWillFinishLaunching” step, which is a step defined by Apple.
+- **step1_appWillFinishLaunching** - Tells us the amount of time it has taken for Outlook to go from the "main" step to the "appWillFinishLaunching" step, which is a step defined by Apple.

-- **step2_appDidFinishLaunching** - Tells us the amount of time it has taken for Outlook to go from the “appWillFinishLaunching” step to the “appDidFinishLaunching” step, which is a step defined by Apple.
+- **step2_appDidFinishLaunching** - Tells us the amount of time it has taken for Outlook to go from the "appWillFinishLaunching" step to the "appDidFinishLaunching" step, which is a step defined by Apple.

-- **step3_engineStarted** - Tells us the amount of time it has taken for Outlook to go from the “appDidFinishLaunching” step to starting the engine of the app, which handles storing and syncing data.
+- **step3_engineStarted** - Tells us the amount of time it has taken for Outlook to go from the "appDidFinishLaunching" step to starting the engine of the app, which handles storing and syncing data.

-- **step4_runLoopFirstIdle** - Tells us the amount of time it has taken for Outlook to go from the “engineStarted” step to having no additional work to complete.
+- **step4_runLoopFirstIdle** - Tells us the amount of time it has taken for Outlook to go from the "engineStarted" step to having no additional work to complete.

 - **total_time** - Tells us the total amount of time it has taken for Outlook to complete the boot process.